Skillet Pork Chops – 30 Minutes Only!

 • Rub pork chops with 2 tablespoons of olive oil.

-• In a small bowl mix salt, pepper and paprika and rub onto the pork chops.
+• In a small bowl, mix salt, pepper, and paprika, then rub the mixture onto the pork chops.
 Set aside.

-• Place a medium skillet (to which you have a lid for) over medium-high heat.
-Add the remaining 2 tablespoons of oil and once it is hot add the pork.
+• Heat a medium skillet with a lid over medium-high heat.
+Add the remaining 2 tablespoons of oil, then heat it over medium heat.
+Add the pork.

 • Cook until golden, for about 2 to 3 minutes.

-• Flip the pork chops to the other side, cook for one minute and reduce the heat to low.
-Cover the skillet with a lid and cook 5 to 12 minutes (check every 2 minutes after 5 mins), or until an instant-read thermometer reads 145 degrees F when inserted into the thickest part of the chop.
-If you do not have a thermometer.
+• Flip the pork chops to the other side and cook them for one minute.
+Then reduce the heat to low, cover the skillet with a lid, and cook for 5 to 12 minutes, checking every 2 minutes after the first 5 minutes.
+Cook until an instant-read thermometer inserted into the thickest part of the chop reads 145 degrees Fahrenheit.

 Make the Sauce:

-• Using the same skillet, increase the heat to medium-high and add the cherry tomatoes, sear them until lightly charred, remove and set aside on a plate.
+• In the same skillet, increase the heat to medium-high and add the cherry tomatoes.
+Sear them until lightly charred, then remove and set aside on a plate.

-• Use a wooden spoon to scrape the bottom of the skillet to remove any bits that stuck to it.
-Bring the mixture a simmer and cook until reduced by half.
+• Use a wooden spoon to scrape the bottom of the skillet to remove any bits that have stuck.
+Bring the mixture to a simmer and cook until reduced by half.

-• Take the skillet off the stove, and when the sauce is no longer simmering, stir in the butter.
+• Take the skillet off the stove, and when the sauce is no longer simmering, stir in the butter until melted.
 Discard rosemary.

 • Sprinkle some chopped fresh parsley on top and garnish with a few fresh rosemary sprigs before serving.